NyproTheGeek/Astro/README.md

-# Astro Programming Lanaguage
+# Quadro Programming Lanaguage
 DESCRIPTION
-Astro is a statically-typed multi-paradigm language.
+Quadro is a statically-typed multi-paradigm language.
-Astro relies on multiple dispatch and UFCS to make OOP intuitive.
+Quadro relies on multiple dispatch and UFCS to make OOP intuitive.
-Astro is heavily influenced by Python, Scala, Swift and Julia.
+Quadro is heavily influenced by Python, Scala, Swift and Julia.

-Astro looks dynamic but moves statically.
+Quadro looks dynamic but moves statically.

 I'm currently taking questions about the language [here](http://www.nairaland.com/3557200/astro-programming-language-0.2-made).